Last Updated on August 23, 2022.

-- When someone is nervous, the hedgehog immediately picks up on the nervousness and becomes nervous, scared, and defensive as well.
+- When someone is nervous, the hedgehog immediately picks up on this and becomes nervous, scared, and defensive as well.
 It is an excellent idea to use gloves, a sleeping bag, or a hedgehog hat to assist you in picking up your hedgehog if you are nervous.

 Where and How to Hold Your Hedgehog

-- Simply holding the hedgehog on your hands out flat in front of you, away from your body, helps the hedgehog feel more comfortable and more apt to start to uncurl, than if you hold the hedgehog in cupped hands or close to your body.
+- Simply holding the hedgehog on your hands out flat in front of you, away from your body, helps the hedgehog feel more comfortable and more apt to start to uncurl, versus holding the hedgehog in cupped hands or close to your body.

 - One can think about how a groundhog or prairie dog determines if it is safe to come out of hiding.
 Their “lookout” burrow is way out in the open and not next to brush or trees.
 The groundhog and prairie dog like to be able to see all the way around them to make sure they are safe.

-- Your hedgehog does not “look” all the way around it, but it does sense things that are near it, so when you hold it close to your body it may not come out as quickly as it might when it doesn’t sense your closeness.
+- Your hedgehog does not “look” all the way around, but they do sense things that are nearby.
+When you hold them close to your body they may not come out as quickly because they can’t sense your closeness.

 Flat Hands = Feet Down